rhdunn/cmudict/README.md

-# CMU Pronunciation Dictionary 0.6d
+# CMU Pronunciation Dictionary 0.7

 The [CMU Pronunciation Dictionary](cmudict) is a General American English pronunciation dictionary, suitable for uses in speech technology maintained by the Speech Group at Carnegie Mellon University.

+__NOTE:__ The original 0.7 version of the cmudict was not publically released.
+This is the first public release since 0.6d, incorporating changes from that version along with additional corrections and additions.

 Using John Wells' lexical sets, it has the following mergers: